n9d0g/anime-ep-checker/README.md

-# Crunchyroll New Episode Checker
+# Anime New Episode Checker

-Web scraper to check if a Crunchyroll episode actually dropped on time or not.
+Web scraper to check if an anime site (crunchyroll / gogoanime / etc.) episode actually dropped on time or not.
 Sometimes they do be lying about release times 🤷‍♂️